awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-user.md

 **Note**
 RabbitMQ users will not be stored or displayed via the Amazon MQ [Users](https://docs.aws.amazon.com/amazon-mq/latest/api-reference/brokers-broker-id-users.html) API\.

  To create a new user with the RabbitMQ management API, use the following API endpoint and request body\.
 Replace *username* and *password* with your new username and password\.
+When creating users via the RabbitMQ web console or the management API, avoid `guest` as a username\.
+Amazon MQ for RabbitMQ prohibits users with the `guest` username from accessing the broker remotely via the RabbitMQ web console, the management API, or via an application\-level connection\.

 ```
 POST /api/users/username HTTP/1.1